majda-eloumami/homeownership-portugal/README.md

 ### Interpretation

-**The income puzzle**: Higher-income municipalities have *lower* homeownership — contrary to individual-level predictions.
+**The income puzzle**: Higher-income municipalities have *lower* homeownership contrary to individual-level predictions.
 This reflects a compositional effect: high-income urban areas attract mobile, renting workers, while rural areas with lower incomes have historically high owner-occupation rates.

-**Youth and affordability**: A larger share of 25–34 year olds is strongly associated with lower homeownership — consistent with Portugal's housing affordability crisis disproportionately affecting young adults.
+**Youth and affordability**: A larger share of 25–34 year olds is strongly associated with lower homeownership,consistent with Portugal's housing affordability crisis disproportionately affecting young adults.

-**Tourism null finding**: No significant effect of tourism intensity on municipal homeownership rates — suggesting displacement effects (if any) are not captured at the municipality level.
+**Tourism null finding**: No significant effect of tourism intensity on municipal homeownership rates, suggesting displacement effects (if any) are not captured at the municipality level.

 ---